ninoseki/arakawa/docs/docs/index.md

 Import Arakawa's Python library into your script or notebook and build reports programmatically by wrapping components such as:

-- Pandas DataFrames
+- Pandas and Polars DataFrames
-- Plots from Python visualization libraries such as Bokeh, Altair, Plotly, and Folium
+- Plots from Python visualization libraries such as Bokeh, Altair, Plotly, Folium and Great Tables
 - Markdown and text
 - Files, such as images, PDFs, JSON data, etc.
 - Interactive forms which run backend Python functions